MicrosoftDocs/powerapps-docs/articles/sharepoint-scenario-build-app.md

 PowerApps Studio has three panes and a ribbon that make app creation feel like building a slide deck in PowerPoint:

-1. Left navigation bar, which shows thumbnails of all the screens in your app and a tree view of all the app's controls
+1. Left navigation bar, which shows a hierarchical view of all the app's screens and controls, as well as thumbnails of the screens

 2. Middle pane, which contains the app screen you are working on